-Under Rule 14a-8(e) of the Securities Exchange Act of 1934, in order to be considered for inclusion in the proxy statement and form of proxy relating to our next annual meeting of stockholders following the end of our 2005 fiscal year, proposals by individual stockholders must be received by us no later than January 11, 2006.
+Under Rule 14a-8(e) of the Securities Exchange Act of 1934, in order to be considered for inclusion in the proxy statement and form of proxy relating to our next annual meeting of stockholders following the end of our 2005 fiscal year, proposals by individual stockholders must be received by us no later than

-In addition, under Rule 14a-4(c)(1) of the Securities Exchange Act, the proxy solicited by the Board of Directors for the next annual meeting of stockholders following the end of our 2005 fiscal year will confer discretionary authority on any stockholder proposal presented at that meeting unless we are provided with notice of that proposal no later than March 27, 2006.
+In addition, under Rule 14a-4(c)(1) of the Securities Exchange Act, the proxy solicited by the Board of Directors for the next annual meeting of stockholders following the end of our 2005 fiscal year will confer discretionary authority on any stockholder proposal presented at that meeting unless we are provided with notice of that proposal no later than

 This Notice and Proxy statement are sent by order of the Board of Directors.

-Dated: May 11, 2005

-/s/ Lawrence A. Siebert Lawrence A. Siebert, President, Chief Executive Officer and Chairman of the Board
+Dated: May, 2005 Lawrence A. Siebert, President, Chief Executive Officer and Chairman of the Board